 ThaiHotline aims to create a cyber-community-based monitoring mechanism to help report any illegal/harmful content and to create a safe online society.
 Online users are encouraged to anonymously report any illegal/harmful content to ThaiHotlineat www.thaihotline.org.
 ThaiHotline will ensure that the matter is investigated and if found to be illegal the information will be passed to the relevant Law Enforcement Agency , and in many cases the Internet Service Provider hosting the content.

-ThaiHotline is a member of INHOPE foundation.
-INHOPE (International Association of Internet Hotlines www.inhope.org) is an active and collaborative global network of Hotlines, dealing with illegal content online and committed to stamping out child sexual abuse from the Internet.
-INHOPE comprises the INHOPE Association and the INHOPE Foundation, a charity constituted in 2010 to help new hotlines with start-up activities in emerging markets.
+ThaiHotine is a member of INHOPE – The Association of Internet Hotlines, dealing with illegal content online and committed to stamping out child sexual abuse from the Internet.
+INHOPE Code of Practice.
+Click here

-As of January 2019, INHOPE has 46 members in 41 countries.
+INHOPE has 46 hotlines in 42 countries.
 Click here